 I earned a degree in English from UNC-Chapel Hill in 1996 and spent a couple years at Yale’s Ph.D program in American Studies.
-Then I dropped out with a Master’s because I decided to stop writing about dead people and start talking to people who were, well, alive.
-I’ve been doing that ever since and, on the whole, I’ve found the living to be much more unpredictable.
+Then I dropped out with a Master’s because I decided to stop writing about dead people and start talking to people who are, well, alive.

 I started my career at New York, where I fell hard for the city and covered arts and culture for eleven years, from Robert Downey Jr. and Madonna to Spike Lee and Woody Allen.
-I edited film and theater sections, while reporting features aout political activists, Kanye West, and the late, great founder of Benihana, Rocky Aoki.
-With brilliant colleagues, I had a blast launching Vulture in 2007, while editing features, blogging, and obsessively covering Mad Men.
-(For the last two seasons, I’ve recapped the show for The New York Times).
-I also spent a year as a Senior Editor at GQ.
+I edited film and theater sections, while reporting features about political activists, Kanye West, and the late, great founder of Benihana, Rocky Aoki.
+With brilliant colleagues, I had a blast launching Vulture in 2007, while editing features, blogging, reviewing films, and obsessively covering Mad Men.
+(I also recapped the show for The New York Times).
+Then I spent a year as a Senior Editor at GQ.

-I’m a regular guest film critic on NY1’s nationally syndicated, half-hour show “Talking Pictures on Demand.”
-I’ve also yammered away on A&E, ABC, BBC America, CBS, Fusion, MSNBC, MTV, VH1, and other channels.
-I’ve been a Tony Awards voter, served on prize juries (SXSW Film Festival, Doc NYC, Sarasota Film Festival, Woodstock Film Festival, Yale Series of Younger Poets Competition, etc.), and moderated public conversations with artists, including TimesTalks, The Stoop Series (a New York series I co-created), and panels, everywhere from the Cannes Film Festival to New York’s Paley Center for Media.
+On TV, I’m a regular film critic on NY1’s nationally syndicated show “Talking Pictures on Demand” and I’ve appeared on A&E, ABC, BBC America, CBS, Fusion, MSNBC, MTV, and VH1.
+I often guest-lecture at colleges and I sit on the advisory board of Syracuse University’s Goldring Arts Journalism program.
+I’ve been a Tony Awards voter, served on prize juries (SXSW Film Festival, Doc NYC, Sarasota Film Festival, Woodstock Film Festival, Yale Series of Younger Poets Competition, etc.), and moderated public conversations, including TimesTalks, everywhere from Cannes to Sundance.

 Want to talk?
 Email firstname.lastname@example.org or: Follow @loganhill33